 Field/Button Action Pattern Name Type the Pattern name.
 Filename Type a directory path and .XML filename to contain the published Pattern.
 Category Type the Category under which the Pattern should be listed in 'Patterns' (required).
+Category Type the Category under which the rattern should be listed in ratterns (required).

 Version Type the Pattern version number.
 Notes Type any notes on the Pattern.
 Actions Select the appropriate checkboxes to select the actions for the elements that are contained in the Pattern; these actions are performed when the Pattern is used.
-The available actions are: Create: Creates the Pattern element directly without modification • Merge: Merges the Pattern element with an existing element, enabling the existing element to take on the role of the selected Pattern element • Instance: Creates the Pattern element as an instance of an existing element • Type: Creates the Pattern element types as an existing element If your Pattern includes an Object element, you would use 'Instance' to set the classifier of the Object to one of the Classes in the diagram onto which you are dropping the Pattern.
+The available actions are: Create: Creates the Pattern element directly without modification Merge: Merges the Pattern element with an existing element, enabling the existing element to take on the role of the selected Pattern element • Instance: Creates the Pattern element as an instance of an existing element Type: Creates the Pattern element types as an existing element If your Pattern includes an Object element, you would use 'Instance' to set the classifier of the Object to one of the Classes in the diagram onto which you are dropping the Pattern.
 If your Pattern includes a Property (Port or Part) you would use 'Type' to set the type of the Property to one of the Classes in the diagram onto which you are dropping the Pattern.
 OK Click on this button twice to publish the Pattern.
 Once published, you can load the Pattern into Enterprise Architect, into the Resources window.